MyreMylar/pygame_gui/docs/source/theme_reference/theme_text_entry_line.rst

 Colours
 -------

-:class:`UITextEntryLine <.UITextEntryLine>` makes use of these colour parameters in a 'colours' block:
+:class:`UITextEntryLine <.UITextEntryLine>` makes use of these colour parameters in a 'colours' block.
+All of these colours can also be a colour gradient:

- - "**normal_bg**" -  The default colour of the background to the entry line element.
+ - "**normal_bg**" -  The default colour/gradient of the background to the entry line element.
- - "**selected_bg**" - The colour the background changes to when the text above it is selected.
+ - "**selected_bg**" - The colour/gradient the background changes to when the text above it is selected.
- - "**normal_text**" - The default colour of text entered into the element.
+ - "**normal_text**" - The default colour/gradient of text entered into the element.
- - "**selected_text**" - The colour of text when it has been selected.
+ - "**selected_text**" - The colour/gradient of text when it has been selected.
- - "**normal_border**" - The colour of the border around the text entry element.
+ - "**normal_border**" - The colour/gradient of the border around the text entry element.

 Font
 -----